QuEraComputing/Bloqade.jl/README.md

 [![CI](https://github.com/QuEraComputing/Bloqade.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/QuEraComputing/Bloqade.jl/actions/workflows/CI.yml)
 [![codecov](https://codecov.io/gh/QuEraComputing/Bloqade.jl/branch/master/graph/badge.svg?token=DYm2XwiTaR)](https://codecov.io/gh/QuEraComputing/Bloqade.jl)

+> [!IMPORTANT]
+>
+> We recommend using [bloqade-python](https://github.com/QuEraComputing/bloqade-python) to access Aquila, QuEra’s analog computer.
+Bloqade.jl has reached a stable state and is not anticipated to undergo major changes currently.
+It is still open for contributions and bug fixes.
+If you have suggestions or encounter any issues, please feel free to open an issue or submit a pull request.
+Stay tuned for our future gate-based SDK and simulator!

 Bloqade is a package developed for quantum computation and quantum simulation based on the neutral-atom architecture with the ability to submit tasks to [QuEra's *Aquila* quantum processor](https://www.quera.com/aquila).
 Please refer to the [documentation](https://queracomputing.github.io/Bloqade.jl/dev/) page to learn more about Bloqade.

-**Bloqade is currently under public release beta.
-High-level APIs are stable, but please expect some further exploration and rough edges.**

 ## Installation